silverstripe/silverstripe-framework/docs/en/howto/customize-cms-menu.md

-# Howto customize the CMS menu #
+# Howto customize the CMS Menu #

 ## Introduction ##

-Every time a new extension of the `api:LeftAndMain` class is added to the CMS, SilverStripe will automatically create a new menu-item for it, title and the default 'cogs' icon included.
+Every time you add a new extension of the `api:LeftAndMain` class to the CMS, SilverStripe will automatically create a new menu-item for it, title and the default 'cogs' icon included.
 But we can easily change that behaviour by using the static `$menu-title` and `$menu-icon` variables to provide a custom title and icon.